Country Report for Central African Republic

 Corporal punishment is lawful in the home.
 Article 580 of the Family Code 1997 states that parental authority includes the power “to reprimand and correct to the extent compatible with the age and level of understanding of the child”.
 Provisions against violence and abuse in the Family Code, the Penal Code 2010, the Constitution 2016, Imperial Order No. 79/077 covering protection of youth 1979, and Law No. 280 1961 are not interpreted as prohibiting corporal punishment in childrearing.
 Act No. 06.032 2006 protecting women against violence defines violence against women as “including all acts of violence directed against females and which cause or might cause an adverse effect or physical, sexual or psychological suffering, including the threat of such acts and constraint or arbitrary deprivation of liberty, whether in public or private life” (art.
 1), but it does not explicitly prohibit all corporal punishment in childrearing.

 A new Family Code has been drafted but has yet to be adopted by the National Assembly: we have yet to verify reports that it would prohibit corporal punishment.
 The Criminal Code is being revised and a new Child Protection Code is being drafted.
 Article 57 of the draft Child Protection Code, as sent to the Committee on the Rights of the Child in December 2016, states that “the child has the right to be protected against all forms of violence.
 Parents must administer family discipline in a way which ensure that the child is treated with humanity.
 The State ensures that discipline is administered in such a way that the child is treated with humanity in schools, public institutions or private formal institutions” (unofficial translation).
 The Government stated in February 2017 that corporal punishment would be prohibited shortly.
-As of December 2018, the draft Child Protection Code was still being finalised.
+In December 2018, the draft Child Protection Code was still being finalised.
+The Government reported in March 2019 that the draft Code had been transmitted to Parliament and would be voted on at the next parliamentary session.

 Alternative care settings